 Redentore is an event that Venetians truly love and, fortunately, it is not considered a ‘touristic attraction’.It takes place on the 3rd weekend of July and celebrates the end of a terrible plague in 1577.
 A temporary pontoon bridge is set up between the...leggi tutto

 Tiramisù is probably the most popular Italian dessert.ITS DISPUTED ORIGINSavoiardi bisquits, eggs, marcarpone cheese, coffee, bitter cacao powder.
 We all know the ingredients of this fantastic treat.
 What is not easy to know is the origin of its recipe:...leggi tutto

-Probably the most typical of Venetian rituals is for friends to meet in the evening to their favourite bar or 'bacaro' (a particular type of Venetian osteria) and have a spritz together, before going home for dinner.
-Spritz is our aperitif made with white...leggi tutto
+Probably the most typical of Venetian rituals is for friends to meet in the evening at their favourite 'bacaro' (a particular type of Venetian winebar) and have a spritz together, before going home for dinner.
+Spritz is our aperitif, made with white wine...leggi tutto

 WHAT IS THE BIENNALE?
 La Biennale di Venezia (Venice Biennale) is one of the most important cultural institutions of the city.
 And one of the most prestigious in the world.
 It was established in 1895 and it organizes exhibitions of Art, Architecture,...leggi tutto